 }

-By following these steps, you have successfully created a reusable Terraform module that deploys Azure Recovery Services Vault with private endpoints and three default recovery policies.
-This module uses Locally Redundant Storage (LRS) by default but allows you to switch to Geo Redundant Storage (GRS) if necessary.
-With this module, you can easily protect your data in Azure and ensure business continuity.
+By following these steps, you have created a reusable Terraform module that deploys an Azure Recovery Services Vault with private endpoints and custom backup policies.
+The module supports LRS by default but allows switching to GRS when needed, ensuring data protection and business continuity.